|Withholding of Student Records References(s) BP 5035|

 There is no refund for variable units not completed.

-Of the degree, certificate or transfer seeking first-time, full-time freshmen who entered RSCCD colleges in Fall 2013, the "completion rate" represents those students who earned an Associates Degree, Certificate of Achievement, or 60 UC/CSU transferable credits within three years.
+Of the degree, certificate or transfer seeking first-time, full-time freshmen who entered RSCCD colleges in Fall 2014, the “completion rate" represents those students who earned an Associate's Degree, Certificate of Achievement, or 60 UC/CSU transferable credits within three years.

 The "transfer rate" represents non-completer students who transferred to any other two- or four-year institution within three years.